 Balanced Bridge Funding Recently Reopened Their Accelerated Award Advance Program for Those with VCF Awards.

-Now that President Trump has signed the “Never Forget the Heroes: James Zadroga, Ray Pfeifer and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund Act,” Balanced Bridge Funding is positioned to resume their Accelerated Award Advance Program to help those with with VCF awards receive accelerated access to their funds.
+Once President Trump signed the “Never Forget the Heroes: James Zadroga, Ray Pfeifer and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund Act,” Balanced Bridge Funding resumed their Accelerated Award Advance Program to help those with with VCF awards receive accelerated access to their funds.

 History of the VCF Fund

 While we remember those who were lost during the terrorist attacks on the World Trade Center on September 11th, we honor those who rushed to ground zero to search for missing persons, to offer medical assistance, and to help restore the city to its previous, undamaged form.